BrightChamps Tech Private Limited: BrightChamps raises 63 Million Dollars to help children learn next-generation skills

 - Company plans to utilize the funds to hire across major functions such as product, technology, operations and more

-The investment round saw contributions from multiple marquee investors across geographies such as Premji Invest - well-known private equity investor, GSV Ventures - Edtech-focused Venture Capital firm based out of USA, Binny Bansal- investor and Co-Founder Flipkart, Bangalore-based 021 Capital and Singapore-based BEENEXT.
+The investment round saw contributions from multiple marquee investors across geographies such as Premji Invest - well-known private equity investor, GSV Ventures - Edtech-focused Venture Capital firm based out of USA, Binny Bansal backed 021 Capital and Singapore-based BEENEXT.

 Founded by Ravi Bhushan in July last year, BrightChamps aims to empower kids across the globe in the age group of 6 to 16 years with important next-generation life skills through its adeptly crafted live learning program which complements the school curriculum, fuels the latent talent of the children and grooms them towards the future success in alignment with their natural abilities and inclinations.